Geeksltd/Olive/Olive.Security/README.md

 In this scenario, you provide a secret key to the client service through which it can be authenticated.
 When it then calls a web api it will be authenticated as its own identity, and not that of a user.
 This is usuaful when invokation of the API in your service is not related to any particular end user.

 ***Client service:***
+In the client service application, you need the following code to enable you to create authenticated HttpClient instances which you can then use to invoke any actual Web API:
 ```csharp
 static FileInfo CachedTokenFile => AppDomain.CurrentDomain.GetPath("App_Data\\Temp\\...txt").AsFile();